Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Introduction

+In the context of stochastic equations, less research has been conducted on domain decomposition methods.
+A few works have explored this direction within the realm of random differential equations, examples are \cite{ChenEtAl.2024, MuZhang.2019, BuckwarEtAl.2024, Prohl.2012, Ji.2024}.
+Our setting is related to \cite{Prohl.2012,BuckwarEtAl.2024} who consider the stochastic heat equation and a temporal semi-discretization, respectively.
+In contrast, we strive to derive a new abstract framework that requires fewer spatial regularity assumptions and that is applicable to the full space-time error analysis of non-iterative domain decomposition methods.
+The starting point for this framework will be elements from the backward Euler analysis for SPDEs in~\cite{lord_powell_shardlow_2014} and the deterministic space-time error analyses in \cite{HansenHenningsson.2016,HochbruckKoehler.2022}.

-For the time discretization, we use an implicit method with respect to the unbounded operator $A$ for stability reasons.
+For the time discretization, we will employ an implicit method with respect to the unbounded operator $A$ for stability reasons.
 As a result, solving implicit equations at each step of the time discretization is necessary.
-Using the semi-implicit Euler method as a starting point with the initial condition $X^0_{\tau} = X_0$, the discretization takes on the following form
+For $N \in \N$, a step size $\tau = t_f/N$, we define the discretization $X^{n}_{\tau}$ of the exact solution $X$ at the time point $n \tau$.
+More precisely, using the semi-implicit Euler method as a starting point with the initial condition $X^0_{\tau} = X_0$, the discretization takes on the following form

 for $n \in \{1,\dots,N\}$.
-To expedite the solution of these implicit equations, we propose an operator splitting method, decomposing the operator $A$ into two linear operators $A = A_1 + A_2$.
-We employ a variant of the Douglas--Rachford splitting method, first introduced in \cite{DouglasRachford.1956}.
-This approach approximates the backward Euler step $(I+\tau A)^{-1}$ through
+To expedite the solution of these implicit equations, we propose the usage of a variant of the Douglas--Rachford splitting method \cite{DouglasRachford.1956}.
+Here, the operator $A$ is decomposed into two operators $A = A_1 + A_2$, where $A_\ell$ acts on one of the spatial subdomains, and the backward Euler step $(I+\tau A)^{-1}$ is approximated as

-A similar framework is explored in \cite{HansenHenningsson.2016, HansenHenningsson.2017}, where convergence for fully discrete schemes using Douglas--Rachford and Peaceman--Rachford splitting is analyzed for deterministic, homogeneous equations.
-However, they assume bounds on the discrete operators, which can be challenging to prove.
-We show how these bounds can be verified through assumptions that are easier to check in practice.
-The Douglas--Rachford splitting scheme is a first-order method, similar to the well-known Lie splitting method.
-Its advantage lies in the error structure.
-Our primary application uses a decomposition of $A$ through an overlapping domain decomposition, i.e.~we decompose $A$ into operators $A_1$ and $A_2$, each acting on a portion of the domain.
-In this setting, the Douglas--Rachford splitting error is more evenly distributed and not as heavily concentrated in the overlap region as is typical for the Lie splitting error.
-Including the splitting scheme in the time discretization, starting from $X^0_{\tau} = X_0$, we proceed as follows

-where $n \in \{1,\dots,N\}$.
-Note that we will actually analyze a variant of this method with a different first time step that has some better theoretical properties.
-For simplicity, we will stick to this simplified version in the introduction.